-OVW will consider only one application per organization for the same service area.
+OVW will consider only one application per organization.
 In addition, if an applicant submits multiple versions of the same application, OVW will review only the most recent system-validated version submitted before the deadline.

 Application and Submission Information

 Address to Request Application Package